kapilsharma/AngularQuickNotes/03-Components.md

 export class AppModule { }
 ~~~

 Here, we are importing FromsModule from angular forms on line 3.
-As we discussed, import is type script feature, and angular will not know about it until we add it under 'imports' attay.
+As we discussed, import is type script feature, and angular will not know about it until we add it under 'imports' array.
 We did that in line 17 above.
 Now our page will looks like follow with age prepopulated and it will also change the text as soon as we change in age text box.

 ![Two Way Binding](./images/03-Components/TwoWayBinding.png)